Raspberry Scones

 To do so, mix together 1/4 cup of melted butter, 1/2 cup + two tablespoons of all-purpose flour, 3 tablespoons of brown sugar, and 3 tablespoons of rolled oats to make crumbs.
 Put the unbaked crumbs over the scone dough before baking.

-While they’re best eaten within a few days, you can freeze the scones in an airtight container and they should stay for months.
+While they’re best eaten within a few days, you can freeze raspberry scones in an airtight container and they should stay for months.

 Related Recipes